SAP/karma-ui5/README.md

 This Karma plugin helps testing your UI5 projects.

 **Note:** This project has been renamed from `karma-openui5` to `karma-ui5` with the v1.0.0 release.
-Checkout the [Migration Guide](./docs/migrate-v1.md) to see how to upgrade.
+For upgrade information, see the [Migration Guide](./docs/migrate-v1.md).
-The `karma-openui5` documentation can be found on the [0.x branch](https://github.com/SAP/karma-ui5/tree/0.x#readme).
+For the `karma-openui5` documentation, see [0.x branch](https://github.com/SAP/karma-ui5/tree/0.x#readme).

 ## Quickstart

 ### Installation

-First you need to install the Karma CLI globally
+First you need to install the Karma CLI globally:

 ```shell
 npm install -g karma-cli